hemantfw13/Max-Fashion-Clone/README.md

 # Max-Fashion-Clone
-@@ -1,4 +1,4 @@
-This is the clone of [Max Fashion](https://www.maxfashion.in/in/en/department/maxmen) build using Html, CSS JavaScript and Tailwind-Css.This is Single Handed Front-End project done by me in the third unit construct week organised at Masai School, Bengaluru, Karnataka within 5 Day.

 This is the clone of [Max Fashion](https://www.maxfashion.in/in/en/department/maxmen) build using Html, CSS JavaScript, NodeJS and Tailwind-Css.This is group project done by a team of total 6 people in the third unit construct week organised at Masai School in a timespan of 5 days.

 ## Table of contents

-@@ -36,20 +36,21 @@ Landmark Group has multiple retail brands, including Centrepoint, Babyshop, Spla
+ Landmark Group has multiple retail brands, including Centrepoint, Babyshop, Spla

 ## Technology